-Our mission is to change the standard of care for patients with blood cancer by engineering hematopoietic stem cells (HSCs) to enable use of targeted therapies post-transplant.
+Our mission is to change the standard of care for patients with blood cancer by engineering HSCs to enable use of targeted therapies post-transplant.
 Our strategy to accomplish this mission is as follows:

-• Demonstrate VOR33 engrafts in patients and behaves like a typical HSCT.
-While extensive in vitro and animal experiments have studied the biological dispensability of CD33, the VBP101 Phase 1/2a clinical trial will be the first-time humans receive a stem cell transplant with CD33 surface targets deleted from the HSCs.
-Data showing robust engraftment of these cells will be important proof of concept for our platform.
-In addition, if successful, this will provide confidence that VOR33 could be combined with other targeted therapies such as VCAR33ALLO, and that biological dispensability may also occur with additional targets Vor is studying including CD123, EMR2, and CD5.

-Demonstrate VOR33 and progeny cells are protected from Mylotarg.
-As a CD33-directed targeted therapeutic, Mylotarg almost universally causes bone marrow toxicity in the form of cytopenias, which are decreased counts of blood cells such as neutrophils and platelets, even at low doses.
-Patients enrolled in the VBP101 Phase 1/2a clinical trial will receive Mylotarg following their VOR33 transplant, and we expect that the VOR33 cells and their progeny will avoid the typical cytopenia effect as evidenced by robust peripheral cell counts, enabling repeat Mylotarg doses.
-We believe use of targeted therapies post-transplant will allow for longer relapse-free survival and potentially even cures.

-Advance in-house targeted therapies, including our wholly owned CAR-T therapy VCAR33 programs.
-The VCAR33 programs are CAR-T therapy candidates designed to target CD33, a clinically validated target for AML.
-VCAR33 is made up of two programs with different cell sources.

-- o VCAR33AUTO uses autologous cells from each patient and is being studied in an ongoing Phase 1/2 clinical trial sponsored by the National Marrow Donor Program ("NMDP") in young adult and pediatric patients with relapsed/refractory AML in a bridge-to-transplant study. - VCAR33ALLOuses allogeneic healthy donor-derived cells.
-There has been an increasing appreciation for the value of cell phenotype in CAR-T approaches, and HLA-matched healthy donor cells are a potentially superior cell phenotype with improved persistence and in vivo expansion capability.
-VCAR33ALLO is a newly announced program.
-We plan to submit an IND for this program in the first half of 2023 to support a Phase 1/2 clinical trial for patients with relapsed/refractory AML.
+- Demonstrate trem-cel engrafts in patients and behaves like a typical HSCT.
+While extensive in vitro and animal experiments have studied the biological dispensability of CD33, the VBP101 Phase 1/2a clinical trial is the first time humans have received a stem cell transplant with CD33 surface targets deleted from the HSCs.
+Initial clinical data from two patients showed robust engraftment of these cells, an important proof of concept for our platform.
+This initial data supports that CD33 may be biologically dispensable, and that same phenomenon may also occur with additional targets we are studying, including CD123, EMR2, and CD5. - Demonstrate trem-cel and progeny cells are protected from Mylotarg.
+As a CD33-directed targeted therapeutic, Mylotarg almost universally causes bone marrow toxicity in the form of cytopenias, which are decreased counts of blood cells such as neutrophils and platelets, which occurs even at low doses.
+Patients enrolled in the VBP101 Phase 1/2a clinical trial receive Mylotarg following their trem-cel transplant per a 3+3 dose escalation schema in the protocol.
+Initial clinical data in the first patient treated with Mylotarg showed neutrophil and platelet cell counts were maintained following three sequential Mylotarg doses at 0.5 mg/m2.
+We believe use of even more effective targeted therapies post-transplant may allow for longer relapse-free survival and our vision is to ultimately cure blood cancers by combining our eHSCs with these targeted therapies. - Advance in-house targeted therapies, including our wholly owned CAR-T therapy VCAR33 programs.
+Our VCAR33 programs are CAR-T therapy candidates designed to target CD33, a clinically validated target for AML.
+VCAR33 is made up of two programs with different cell sources. - o VCAR33^{ALLO} uses allogeneic healthy donor-derived cells.
+There has been an increasing appreciation for the value of cell phenotype in CAR-T approaches, and HLA-matched healthy donor cells are a potentially superior cell phenotype with improved persistence and in vivo